autocontracts/lightstreams/white-paper.md

 </p>
 <br>

 Lightstream's disruptive technology makes the necessity of such icentralised nfrastructure for distributing digital content obsolete.
-Instead, by using a peer-to-peer file sharing model, consumers themselves will provide the infrastructure to scale.
+Instead, by using a peer-to-peer file sharing model[[7]](https://en.wikipedia.org/wiki/Peer-to-peer_file_sharing), consumers themselves will provide the infrastructure to scale.

 For example, using only a laptop, an author publishes a title of an e-book to the Lightstreams network.
 A customer who purchases the title, downloads a copy directly from the author's laptop to their computer.
 When a second customer purchases the e-book, they download parts of the e-book simultaneously from the author and the first customer's devices.
 The author could disconnect his laptop from the network and the e-book would continue to sell, as a third customer would download content from the first and second customers and so forth.
 Since the payments are executed using blockchain technology, the author can reconnect to the network at any time and collect his earnings.
 Here we see that the customers have inherently provided the scaled network infrastructure as demand for the e-book increases.

 <p align="center">
 <img src="/images/peer-to-peer-distribution.png">